open a sound file in the working directory Read from file: "recording.wav" # open a sound file in some other directory Read from file: "C:/Data/Recordings/recording.wav" # open a long sound file in some other directory Open long sound file: "C:/Data/Recordings/long_recording.wav" # save a sound obje

 filename$ = chooseWriteFile$: "Save as...", "mysound.wav"

-opens a dialogue, titled Save as… with the suggested filename mysound.wav in the input field:
+opens a dialog, titled Save as… with the suggested filename mysound.wav in the input field:

 The script user can navigate the file system to select a target directory and either confirm the suggested name or choose another.
 As soon as Save is clicked, the chosen file specification is assigned to the variable to be processed further.
 Again, I recommend a robust implementation using a conditional to handle the Cancel situation: